Antiquization: Historical antiquization

-The Alexander Romance translated into Slav Macedonian by Greek national activists (Megali Idea advocates) in 1845 and issued in Venice.
+The Prophecy of Alexander the Great (1907) translated into Slav Macedonian by Greek national activists (Megali Idea advocates) in 1907 and issued in Thessaloniki.
 It was typed with Greek letters and implied to the local Slavs that they were heirs to the ancient Macedonians and part of the Hellenic world that had forgotten its native language.

 The Macedonian Question an article from 1871 by Petko Slaveykov published in the newspaper Macedonia in Carigrad (now Istanbul).
 In this article Petko Slaveykov writes: "We have many times heard from the Macedonists that they are not Bulgarians, but they are rather Macedonians, descendants of the Ancient Macedonians, and we have always waited to hear some proofs of this, but we have never heard them."

 Title page of the 4 July 1870 issue of the Bulgarian newspaper Makedoniya.
 The newspaper had the title "Macedonia", as its main task per its editor Petko Slaveykov himself, was to educate the misguided (sic): Grecomans in the area, whom he called Macedonists.

 Some see the background of antiquization in the nineteenth and early twentieth century and the "myth of ancient descent among Orthodox Slavic speakers in Macedonia, adopted partially due to Greek cultural inputs."

 Sheet from a Calendar with Alexander the Great issued by the Ilinden Organization in 1923.

 In an article from 1871, published in the newspaper "Macedonia" by Petko Slaveykov, he maintained, that he had heard during the 1860s, some young Slavic intellectuals from Macedonia were claiming that they are not Bulgarians, but rather Macedonians, descendants of the Ancient Macedonians.
 However, they never provided any proof supporting their views.
 The newspaper had the title "Macedonia", as its main task per Slaveykov himself, was to educate these misguided (sic): Grecomans there, whom he called Macedonists.
 In 1875 Georgi Pulevski published a "Dictionary of three languages" where he mentions that the homeland of the Macedonian nation is Macedonia and that land is most famous for the rule of the great king Alexander.
 These opinions were based on the incorrect claims that the Ancient Macedonians were in fact Early Slavs.
 In 1934 the communist activist Vasil Ivanovski in his article: "Why we Macedonians are a separate nation" criticizes the Greek chauvinists for claiming: "... the tribe of the ancient Macedonians, as well as the leaders of that tribe – Macedon, Philip of Macedon and Alexander the Great – as an integral part of the ancient Greeks."